 A.O Smith GCR-40 ProMax Plus

-This propane water heater is a great solution for those who know exactly what they want and would like it delivered fast to them.
+This propane water heater is an excellent solution for those who know precisely what they want and prefer fast delivery.
 Take a look at this model and see if it is a good fit for your needs!

 PROLINE® Direct Vent 50 Gallon Propane Water Heater